How-To Guide

 It looks deliberate from the first frame: steady, evenly lit, the product sharp and clearly the subject.
 The Sprout Social Index 2025, the largest published cross-brand survey of more than 2,000 marketers, ties growth to consistency at three to five publishes per week, which for product video means a repeatable setup you can run across ten products in an afternoon, not one perfect shoot you never repeat.
 The bar is not a film; it is a clip that looks like the brand made it on purpose, produced fast enough to do weekly.

 Consistency matters more because reach is scarce.
-Buffer's 2026 State of Social Media Engagement report (buffer.com), built on 52 million posts across ten platforms, recorded a 24% year-over-year drop in median engagement, and Metricool's 2026 Social Media Study (metricool.com), built on 39,762,999 posts, recorded a 35% drop in Reels reach.
+Buffer's 2026 State of Social Media Engagement report (buffer.com), built on 52 million posts across ten platforms, found that engagement has gotten harder to win on several major platforms, and Metricool's 2026 Social Media Study (metricool.com), built on 39,762,999 posts, recorded a 35% drop in Reels reach.
 When each post does less, the brands that win ship a steady stream of clean product clips, which is exactly what a fast, repeatable phone setup makes possible.

 The failure modes